Coronavirus Covid 19: Experts say they're missing essential data needed to inform lockdown level

 "I know there's a lot of work happening on this and things move very fast, so these data may well be available very soon.
 I mean, that would be my hope ... we need to see these data because these are critical for telling us that these defences are all working effectively."

-Auckland University Professor Shaun Hendy is expected to submit to the government tomorrow his team's modelling on the risks of an outbreak from easing the lockdown.
+Auckland University Professor Shaun Hendy is expected to submit to the Government tomorrow his team's modelling on the risks of an outbreak from easing the lockdown.

-The team had about three-quarters of the data they needed, after improvements in how it was coming through in the past week, he said, but some of the contact tracing data was "really weak".
+The team had about three-quarters of the data it needed, after improvements in how it was coming through in the past week, he said, but some of the contact tracing data was "really weak".

 He said the quality of data on testing was about eight or nine out of 10, but it was not easy to compile.

 "Some of that information is still sent around by fax these days, so you can imagine that's quite hard to transcribe.
-But we we are starting to get that information now".
+But we are starting to get that information now.

 "That's giving us confidence in our own estimates of the spread of the disease."